nhorne7/Optical-Tweezers-VI/README.md

 - [PySerial](https://pypi.org/project/pyserial/) (PySerial permits USB serial communication necessary for interfacing with an external Arduino)
 - [Arduino-Python3](https://pypi.org/project/arduino-python3/) (Further Arduino compatibility package)

+Note: To simply install all of these.
+Run the batch file under Prepackaged_Executables "install_required_pip_dependencies.bat".
+This will automate the procedure.

 #### Kinesis SDK Installation Instructions:

 The **Kinesis SDK** is a Software Development Kit created by Thorlabs to allow easy interfacing with Thorlabs components.